Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Web Application firewall

-The Web Application Firewall feature of the Application Gateway will guard our infrastructure against common types of attacks and vulnerabilities, as defined by the [OWASP 3.0 Core Rule Set](https://coreruleset.org/).
+The Web Application Firewall feature of the Application Gateway guards our infrastructure against common types of attacks and vulnerabilities, as defined by the [OWASP 3.0 Core Rule Set](https://coreruleset.org/).
 All end-user traffic to MAP and QlikView Server will flow through the WAF/AG.

 ### Azure Security Center

-We will utilize Azure Security Center to monitor for potential issues within our Azure infrastructure.
+We utilize Azure Security Center to monitor for potential issues within our Azure infrastructure.
 Over time, we will evaluate for possible automated actions to take in response to log entries or other security events.

 ### File system Encryption